tom-mi/iBrew/distro/README.md_parts/README_part1.md

 _Smarter Coffee & iKettle 2.0 Simulation!_

-[iSamsungTV](https://github.com/Tristan79/iSamsungTV) the command line interface to Samsung TV series C, D, E and F
+[iSamsungTV](https://github.com/Tristan79/iSamsungTV) the command line interface to Samsung TV series C, D, E, F and Blue Ray Disc Players with Smart Hub feature.

 ## Introduction
 iBrew is an interface to the iKettle 2.0 and Smarter Coffee devices.